tentaclsion/CryptoTracker/README.md

-Python program that sends regular updates on Cryptocurrency prices througth SMS and Email.
+Python program that sends regular updates on Cryptocurrency prices through SMS and Email.
+Price history is recorded using Google Sheets.